mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/sdk/contributing-to-sdk.md

 ...
 ```

-make sure that the tests are running and create a pull request.
-We would also really appreciate a CLI contribution.
+Make sure that the tests are running and create a pull request.
+We would also really appreciate a CLI contribution. :heart: